Egypt detains photographer

 CAIRO: Egyptian police have detained a photographer for disrespect after he shot images of a dancer in ancient costume at the Pyramid of Djoser outside Cairo, a security source has confirmed.

-Rumours had swirled on social media for days that the model, Salma al-Shimi, had been arrested after Monday’s shoot at the Saqqara necropolis, 30 kilometres south of Cairo.
+Rumours had swirled on social media for days that the model, Salma al-Shimi, had been arrested after Monday’s shoot at the Saqqara necropolis, 30 kilometres (20 miles) south of Cairo, but the source said police had detained the photographer on Monday.

+"A photographer has been arrested after a private shoot with dancer Salma al-Shimi in the archaeological zone," the source said, adding that his case had been referred to the courts.

+Late last week, Shimi, who boasts thousands of followers on Instagram, had posted photographs from the shoot of her in ancient Egyptian dress at the foot of the 4,700-year-old Step Pyramid of Djoser.